pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_files.md

 # File Sharing API for C# SDK

-Upload and share files up to 5 MB on a channel.
-Uploaded files are stored with your key; channel subscribers receive a file event with file ID, filename, and optional description.
+Upload and share files (up to 5 MB) on a channel.
+Subscribers receive a file event with file ID, filename, and optional description.

 ##### Request execution

 Use try/catch.
 Invalid parameters throw exceptions.
-Server/network errors are in returned status.
+Server/network errors are in the returned status.

 ```
 1try